richhiey/Learning_Xapian/README.md

 # Learning_Xapian
-A repository to learn and play around with Xapian. :)
+A repository to learn your way around with Xapian, an open source search engine library. :)